chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 ### Signals of product–market fit
 - Steady growth in downloads and subscribers rather than a one‑time spike
-- Instagram became a strong acquisition channel: posts and reels with episode highlights regularly drove noticeable bumps in new listeners
+- Instagram became a strong acquisition channel: posts with episode highlights regularly drove noticeable bumps in new listeners
 - Inbound requests from organizations asking to reuse episodes for internal training and onboarding
 - Listeners reporting that episodes helped them explain security topics to coworkers, family members, or students